Slow Joe Doyle: New York Highlanders

 Doyle shutout the Cleveland Naps in his major league debut on August 25, 1906.
 He followed this with a shutout of the Washington Senators on August 30.
-He was the first 20th century pitcher to hurl a shutout in each of his first two starts, and it had been accomplished only twice before he did it (it has since been accomplished 11 times).
+He was the first 20th century pitcher to throw a shutout in each of his first two starts.
+It had been accomplished only twice before he did it and has since been accomplished 11 times.
 Only three American League pitchers have thrown shutouts in their first two big league appearances since Doyle did it.
 Over the remainder of the season, Doyle appeared in seven more games, losing one.

 The following season Doyle went 11–11 with a 2.65 earned run average in 29 games (23 starts).
 He completed 15 games, and his three home runs allowed were the fifth most in the league.
 His 4.37 strikeouts per nine innings ratio was the sixth best in the league.